peeloo/cse101f24/pa1/README.md

-## Phil Liu
-## phzliu
 ## 2024 Fall CSE101 PA1

+Phil Liu
+phzliu
-## README.md
+README.md

-## README for PA1
+## Description for PA1

-This project implements a lexical sorterusing a doubly linked list data structure in C.
+This project implements a lexical sorter using a doubly linked list data structure in C.
 The main components include a list ADT, a test file for the list, and a lexer that reads from an input file and returns the sorted input to an output file.

 ## Project Structure